weilu-mkt/weilu-mkt.github.io/_pages/about.md

 My research interests are the **Economics of Platforms and Algorithms**.
 I have implemented a variety of empirical methods, such as causal inference, structural modeling, and machine learning/deep learning methods in my research, and I have actively collaborated with colleagues in consumer behavior track and researchers in med/law schools on interdisciplinary projects.

+I will join CUNY Baruch College as an Assistant Professor of Marketing starting August 2023.

 [Curriculum Vitae](/assets/pdf/CV_20221101.pdf)